RHexMan/RHex/docs/README.md

 Each program has an interactive control panel that allows setting, saving, and retrieving of complex parameter sets, running the simulations, and plotting and saving the results, both as text and as static graphic files.
 The primary outputs of these programs are 3D mouse-rotatable plots that show the rod and/or line as a sequence of traces representing the component configuration at equally spaced times.
 The earliest traces are shown in green and the latest in red, with the intermediate ones shown in brownish shades that are the combination of green and red in appropriate proportion.
 Open circles, solid circles, diamonds and squares mark the locations of the rod tip, line-leader and leader-tippet junctions, and the fly.
 In addition to the rotation, the plots may be zoomed and translated in real time, which allows comprehensive inspection of the data.

-An auxilliary program, RHexReplot3D, allows the replotting of saved text data, with a possibly different choice of line and point markers and reduced time range and frame rate.
+An auxilliary program, RHexReplot3D, allows the replotting of saved text data, with a possibly  reduced time range and frame rate.

 The control panel of each of the programs has a help menu in the upper right corner which gives access to a general discussion of the program, its license, detailed descriptions of the user-settable parameters, including their allowed and typical value ranges, and an exposition on gnuplot view manipulations.